 Hell Week at Academy for International Culinary Arts

-While waiting for the other guests to arrive, we were served this.
-Nachos!
-Very yummy salsa, I must say.
+While waiting for the event to start, guests were served some nachos.
+The salsa was delicious, I must say.

-A few minutes later, we were served our appetizers.
+Then, we were served some appetizers.
 Here, we have ceviche and Mexican stew.

-… and Mexican ribs!
-Now, although I got to try both (and equally liked em,) I have to say that this one was just heavenly.
+We also got Mexican ribs!
+Although I enjoyed both, I have to say that this one was just heavenly.

-And finally, for dessert, I got Spice Cake with Mexican Flan and Bunnuelos.
+Finally, for dessert, we got Spice Cake with Mexican Flan and Bunnuelos.
 The spice cake was a pretty interesting experience, I’ll tell you that.
-The bunnuelos looked and tasted like a more expensive version of salvaro.
-Hehe.
 And although I hate cinnamon with a passion, the flan actually tasted really great.

 In conclusion, we really enjoyed Hell Week at the Academy for International Culinary Arts.
 To the team who prepared and served these awesome dishes, congratulations!
 You’re ready for the real thing!
 Good luck!